MykolaPereviznyk/MykolaPereviznyk/README.md

 <h1 align="center">👋 Hi, I'm Mykola Pereviznyk!</h1>

 ### 🔥 About me:
   Hi!
-My name is Mykola, I’m 16 years old, and I’m a beginner programmer passionate about modern technologies.
+My name is Mykola, and I’m a beginner programmer passionate about modern technologies.
   I’m especially interested in Artificial Intelligence (AI), Data Science, and working with Arduino and Raspberry Pi.

 ---